smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

  <summary><b>The update button in Home Assistant does not work.
 How can I update the firmware?</b></summary>

  There are two ways:
  1. Long press the middle button on the clock to access the clock menu on the clock itself.
-You can navigate to the update menu item using the left and right buttons on the clock.
+You can navigate to the update menu item using the clock's left and right buttons.
 Short press the middle button on the clock to enter the menu item of your choice.
  2. Download the iPhone or Android App for Awtrix 3 and update your clock using that app.
 </details>
 <details>
  <summary><b>How can I change the Language of the Weather Forecast Blueprint?</b></summary>

- You can create a template sensor that translates the names of the weather states and use that template sensor in the Custom App blueprint.
+ You can create a template sensor that translates weather state names and use it in the Custom App blueprint.
 </details>
 <details>
  <summary><b>How can I show a different icon based on the value of a sensor?</b></summary>